allen-proxmire/emergence-universe/README.md

 1. Install Python 3.10+
 2. Run any of the `generate_*.py` scripts to produce initial configurations.
 3. Use `fit_alpha.py` and related scripts to analyze collapse behavior, scaling laws, and regime boundaries.
-4. Explore the ED‑Arch papers to understand the architectural invariants that emerge from the rule.
+4. Explore the ED‑SIM papers to understand the architectural invariants that emerge from the rule.

 The system is fully deterministic.
 All structure arises from: